 Friend, from the bottom of my heart, I pray that you seek God for strength to fight for you.

 I know your own physical strength and energy might be depleted but let God give you His strength.
 Through His strength, you can work to find time to fill you, to say no when personal boundaries are crossed, and to push past feelings of guilt.

-The journey ahead of you is long, windy, and moving at breathe-taking speed.
-Like Elijah you need nourishment to get through your journey.
+The journey ahead of you is long, windy, and moving at breath-taking speed.
+Like Elijah, you need nourishment to get through your journey.

 Getting God’s strength is the key to saying yes to you during your journey in life.

 Through prayer, you can acknowledge that you need more; more time to fill you up and to renew your weary soul.
 As you pray, ask God to give you His unexplainable strength so that you too can be nourished for the journey ahead.

 I come before you in need of your strength and your grace.
 I’m tired and worn out.
 I need time to fill me back up, but working to find this time is hard and I don’t have the energy to do it myself.
 God, fill me up with your strength so that I can choose to say yes to me.
 When I say yes to me I’m ultimately saying yes to you and to everyone I’m serving.
 Thank you for your grace and your strength.
 Amen.